JoelBosch90/product-in-perspective/README.md

 EXTERNAL_URL
 - The URL at which the website is currently hosted.

-EMAIL_DOMAIN
+DOMAIN
-- The email domain that should be used.
+- The domain name that should be used.
+This is the website's name and used as the email domain as well.

 TOKEN_SECRET
 - The secret used to generate JSON web tokens.